 In 1989 the access up to the main bedroom was up a ladder from the dining room, which was then a storeroom.
 We have made many alterations since then, including knocking a hole through the main bedroom on the main stair well.
 That was a huge undertaking.

-Generally I don't rent out in the winter, and my season runs from April through to October.
+Generally I don't rent out in the winter, and my season runs from May 1st through to end of September.

 The property sits in a large one acre garden and cider apple orchard.
 In front of the entrance into the kitchen, there is a gravel area, where there is seating and bbq.